fpereiro/gotoB/tutorial/tutorial.md

 Not design, implementation!
 This is core.
 Iteration, but not the same.
 We're concerned here with implementation.

 HTMC: html and perhaps some css.
 CSS also comes from external stylesheets.

+TODO
+- why js? apps without js.
+- templates
+   - replacement, conditional, iteration
+   - in the backend vs in the frontend
+- events
+   - two sources of events: user interactions and responders
+   - responders don't call responders; they only call events!

 data + templates = the page!